CSB-KUL/yMap/README.md

 # yMap
-An Automated Approach to Map Experimental Data to Yeast Protein Modifications and Functional Regions
+An automated method to map yeast variants to proteins modifications and functional regions